 Gambling and Poker Laws Reviewed in West Virginia

-Last updated: April 20, 2018 at 2:21pm by Savanah – West Virginia introduced a bill, HB 3067, on January 10th to legalize online poker and casino games.
+Last updated: April 20, 2019 at 2:21pm – West Virginia introduced a bill, HB 3067, on January 10th to legalize online poker and casino games.
 Last March, the same bill was presented to legislators but it never received a vote.
 If the Supreme Court rules in favor of legalizing sports betting in the U.S., West Virginia could be ready to accept bets within three months.
 The state’s lottery department has mentioned they are seriously looking at legalizing certain forms of online gambling in the very near future including poker, lottery tickets, and casino style games.
 Patrick Morrisey, West Virginia’s Attorney General, has stated daily fantasy sports (DFS) wagering is legal.

 Online Poker in West Virginia – Estimated Date of Legalization: 2018-2019